 Use Bill Pay Services

-That catch?
+A handful of bill pay services will let you pay your mortgage, student loans, car payment, and many other major expenses with a credit card… What’s the catch?
 They charge an additional fee for their services.
-With this strategy, you need to make sure that you are actually generating a profit by spending with your credit card relative to the cost.
+With this strategy, you need to ensure that you are actually generating a profit by spending with your credit card relative to the cost.
 If not, why even do it?

 Conclusion – Is It Worth the Time?

 If you want to manufacture spending, you should consider how this fits into your priorities of travel hacking.
 Can you get the most bang for your time spent?
 I don’t do it anymore because there isn’t enough return on investment (ROI) for my time.